shuque/bind9stats/README.md

   You can also run the plugin on another machine, if the statistics server allows queries remotely.
 Set the HOST and PORT environment variables appropriately in that case before invoking bind9stats.py.

+## bind9stats-graphite.py

+This version of the program runs as a long lived daemon, collects statistics at regular intervals (default is every minute), and then sends them to a Graphite server.
+Graphite is commonly the default backend for Grafana, a fancy data visualization tool/dashboard.

 Author: Shumon Huque